abperiasamy/pinata/README.md

 # Piñata (v1.1)
-Play blindfold chess against any UCI compatible engines like [Stockfish](https://stockfishchess.org/).
+Piñata is an interactive shell to play blindfold chess against computers.
+Install any UCI compatible chess engine like [Stockfish](https://stockfishchess.org/) in the standard executable search path and Piñata will pick it up.

 ## Download
 | OS         | Arch           | Link                                                                                                   |